 - personal loan

 Do your research prior to any major financial decision so that you know in advance which type of credit pull may occur.
 The lists above don’t cover every type of soft or hard credit pull.

 Some personal loan lenders look at your credit report using a soft credit pull, allowing them to prequalify you while letting you know your approved interest rate.
 It’s a win for both sides.
 The lender gets insight into your credit worthiness while empowering you with more information to make sound borrowing decisions.

 Discover Personal Loans, for example, offers a soft credit pull to let you know your estimated rate and monthly payment based on your requested loan amount and repayment term.
-This allows you to check your interest rate without impacting your credit score.
-The rate and monthly payment are good for up to 15 days.
-You can easily return to where you left off online or call Discover to accept the rate and apply for the personal loan within the 15-day period.
+This allows you to check your estimated interest rate without impacting your credit score.
+The estimated rate and monthly payment are open for up to 15 days.
+You can easily return to where you left off online or call Discover to apply for the personal loan within the 15-day period.

 If you miss the 15-day offer period, not to worry.
 You can always check your rate again.